 Other Divisions working on preventionPHD’s focus is largely on health promotion, screening.
-Other divisions in the Department of Health and Ageing closely involved in preventive health include: the Office of Health Protection, the Mental Health and Drug Treatment Division, and the Office for Aboriginal and Torres Strait Islander Health.
+Other divisions in the Department of Health and Ageing closely involved in preventive health include: the Office of Health Protection, the Primary and Mental Health Care Division, and the Office for Aboriginal and Torres Strait Islander Health.

 Visit the Office of Health Protection's (OHP) website for information about:

 - national health emergencies;

 - Primary care

 The Indigenous and Rural Health Division is responsible for the Indigenous Australians' Health Programme

 - Primary health care: